chriott/DeAMR/README.md

 Verb Senses
 -----------
-We are using the German verb senses from the Universal PropBank project https://universalpropositions.github.io.
-(German PropBank catalogue http://alanakbik.github.io/UniversalPropositions_German/index.html) If a sense of a word or a verb itself does not appear in the Universal German PropBank lexicon, we define its sense number in a table of verbs and senses.
-See below the growing list of verbs and senses which do not appear in Universal German PropBank, with the corresponding English translation.
+I am using the German frame set from the Universal PropBank project https://universalpropositions.github.io and their searchable [German PropBank catalogue]( http://alanakbik.github.io/UniversalPropositions_German/index.html).

 The Universal German PropBank is still in development and incomplete.
-Hence, if a required German frame for a concept should be missing, e.g. "zufrieden", one workaround could be to use German concept without numbers and find a fitting original PropBank frame and align the argument structure, e.g. for "zufrieden" use "[content-01](https://verbs.colorado.edu/propbank/framesets-english-aliases/content.html)".
+Therefore, if a German frame for a concept should be missing, e.g. "zufrieden", one workaround could be to use the German concept without numbers and find a fitting original PropBank frame to align the argument structure, e.g. for "zufrieden" use "[content-01](https://verbs.colorado.edu/propbank/framesets-english-aliases/content.html)".

 A list of the original PropBank frames can be found [here](https://verbs.colorado.edu/propbank/framesets-english-aliases) and [here](https://propbank.github.io/v3.4.0/frames/)